In the normal heart, the heart's lower chambers (ventricles) pump in sync with the heart's upper chambers (atria).

 Final pacemaker check: For your final pacemaker check, you will sit in a reclining chair.
 A small machine known as a programmer is used to check your pacemaker.
 It has a wand that is placed directly over the device.
 This machine allows the technician to read your pacemaker settings and make changes during testing.
 With these changes, the function of the pacemaker and leads can be evaluated.
 You may feel your heart beating faster or slower.
 This is normal; however, report all symptoms to the technician.
 Results of the pacemaker check are discussed with your doctor who will then determine your pacemaker settings.

 After your pacemaker check, an echocardiogram may be done.
-The technician nurse will be there during your echo and will change your pacemaker at least three times.
-The echo will be repeated with each change to evaluate heart function.
+The technician nurse will be there during your echo and will check your pacemaker settings.
+The echocardiogram will be repeated with each setting to evaluate heart function.
 The pacemaker will keep the settings that demonstrated your best heart function.

 When Will I Be Able to Go Home After a Pacemaker Implant?